Burhan077/DataCleaning/README.md

 ##  Deployment

-A live version of the project is available [here](https://capstone-project-2025.streamlit.app).
+A live version of the project is available [here](https://datacleaning-autobot.streamlit.app/).

 ##  Additional Notes

 This repository is intended to showcase structure, methodology, and deployment practices.
-For full details, refer to the documentation and notebook.
+For full details, refer to the documentation.

 ---